Ikosse/plugin.video.teliaplay-se/README.md

 * Features
 	* Stream content from Telia Play SE
 	* Purchase movies and series through the Telia Play store
-	* Switch between multiple user
+	* Switch between multiple users
 	* Adding/removing items to/from My List
-	* Search function
+	* Search history

 ## Usage
 To get started, enter your Telia Play SE credentials into one of the account fields in the settings menu and set the default user accordingly.
 The add-on supports storing up to five accounts simultaneously; switching between accounts is done through the settings menu.